antmicro/kenning/README.md

 | tflite-int8   | 1.683232669 | 0.9519662539 |      7.02033412 |
 | tvm-avx2-int8 | 41.61514549 | 0.9487005035 |     3.229375069 |

-### Automated comparison of models
+### Automated model comparison

-The `kenning.scenarios.render_report` script also allows to compare the evaluation results of multiple models.
+The `kenning.scenarios.render_report` script also allows us to compare evaluation results for multiple models.
-Apart from creating table summary of models, it also creates plots aggregating the measurements collected during the evaluation process.
+Apart from creating a table with a summary of models, it also creates plots aggregating measurements collected during the evaluation process.

-To create comparison report for above experiments, run:
+To create a comparison report for the above experiments, run:

 ```bash
 python -m kenning.scenarios.render_report "summary-report"